Hospitality USA Checklist

 Essential Digital Setup

-• Professional website - Menu, hours, location, reservations (see our hosting)
+• Professional website - Menu, hours, location, online reservations (see our website service)

 • Instagram - Food photography is essential